hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/esp-on-device-train/README.md

 /header/myWeights.bin            (Generated or reloaded by program 2)

-Just make the images and header folders the code will generate the header files.
-I have included a header folder in this github so you can see the format.
+Just make the "images" and "header" folders on the micro sd card using your computer.
+The code in program 2 will generate the header files.
+I have included a header folder in this github so you can see the file formats.
-Reminder you have to move the images from program 1 into the correct class named folders in the images folder.
+Reminder you have to move the images from program 1 into the correct class named folders in the "images" folder.

 ### Detaied steps